Reoperative Heart Surgery

 - Less chest pain

-UVA's experience with reoperative heart surgery is unmatched in the region.
+UVA's experience with reoperative cardiac surgery is unmatched in the region.
 Patients needing reoperative heart surgery are often referred to UVA from smaller hospitals because of our expertise.
 We're also the referral center for patients with complex heart diseases, especially patients who have had prior heart surgery.

 Your heart team will include surgeons, cardiologists, echocardiographers, nurse practitioners and more — all dedicated specialists focused solely on heart surgery.